DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 Finally it's time to implement the API.

-As we can see from the [api details](desktop/server_side.md#requestresponsedetails) we'll need two controllers - one for tasks and one for links, and one more controller for 'load data' action, since gantt expects a [mixed result](desktop/supported_data_formats.md#json) there.
+As you can see from the [API details](desktop/server_side.md#requestresponsedetails) we'll need two controllers: one for tasks and one for links.
+We will also need one more controller for the 'load data' action, since gantt expects a [mixed result](desktop/supported_data_formats.md#json) there.

 ###Task Controller

-Activate a context menu for the Controllers folder and select  Add -> Controller.<br>
+Activate the context menu for the Controllers folder and select Add -> Controller.<br>
 Choose the Web API 2 Controller -> Empty.
 The new controller will be called "TaskController".

-Now implement basic CRUD actions for task entry:
+Now we need to implement basic CRUD actions for the task entry:

 ~~~js
 using System.Collections.Generic;